 I’ll never forget Ed.
-Even in an agency likes ours, which helps thousands of beneficiaries each year, there are certain clients that stand out in your memory for one reason or another.
+Our agency helps thousands of beneficiaries each year, but there are certain clients that stand out in your memory.
 Ed was 67 and owned a small business with 4 employees, including himself and his wife.
-Because of an article he had read in the newspaper about some doctors no longer taking Medicare, Ed was fearful of rolling off his group health insurance plan onto Medicare, so he was paying over $2100/month for the combined cost of coverage for himself and his wife, and the plan had a high deductible to boot, so he was incurring hundreds of dollars each year in deductible costs.
+He had read in the newspaper about some doctors no longer taking Medicare.
+This made him fearful of leaving his group health insurance plan to roll onto Medicare.
+As a result, he was paying over $2100/month for the combined cost of coverage for himself and his wife.
+Even worse, the plan had a high deductible to boot.
+He was incurring hundreds of dollars each year in deductible costs.

-The look on Ed’s face was priceless when we showed him the costs he would be paying if he opted for Medicare as primary insurance and a supplemental Medigap plan.
-The savings was around $1400/month, and what’s more, he would have an insurance plan with first-dollar coverage, making his deductible $0.
-To say he was stunned was an understatement, but what stands out in my mind is that even after he saw these numbers, he wasn’t sure about changing.
-He took the numbers home and wrestled with them, trying to convince himself that it was worth over $16,000 a year to stay on group insurance and avoid Medicare if possible.
+We showed him the costs he would be paying if he opted for Medicare as primary insurance and a supplemental Medigap plan.
+The savings was around $1400/month.
+What’s more, he would have an insurance plan with first-dollar coverage, making his deductible $0.
+To say he was stunned was an understatement.
+But what stands out in my mind is that even after he saw these numbers, he wasn’t sure about changing.
+He took the numbers home and wrestled with them.

 Why was Ed so fearful?
-Well he had read an article in a newspaper once that talked about the possibility of some doctors no longer taking Medicare.
-To address his concerns, I had my staff contact all his doctors with him via conference call to let him hear directly from them that yes, they were absolutely accepting Medicare.
-In the end, he made the switch, and we’ve never heard a single complaint from him about access.
+He had read an article in a newspaper.
+An article that talked about the possibility of some doctors no longer taking Medicare.
+To address his concerns, I had my staff contact all his doctors with him via conference call.
+We wanted to let him hear directly from them that yes, they were absolutely accepting Medicare.
+In the end, he made the switch.
+We’ve never heard a single complaint from him about access to Medicare doctors.

 Our agency gets questions nearly every day about doctors taking Medicare.
-They want to know if doctors are leaving Medicare in droves and whether they will continue to be able to see their favorite physicians once they go on Medicare.
-What about after Obamacare is fully implemented in January 2014?
-Will there even be enough doctors taking Medicare for them to feel they have adequate access to providers?
+People want to know if doctors are leaving Medicare in droves.
+Will they be able to see their favorite physicians once they go on Medicare?

-With all the media scrutiny about Medicare’s reimbursement rates to physicians, the good news is that as of this moment, Medicare is still far and away the very largest “network” of healthcare providers in the country.
-According to the Centers for Medicare and Medicaid Services, around 97% of doctors accept Medicare, which means that for the moment, beneficiaries can feel secure in the knowledge that there are plenty of providers in Medicare’s network.
+As of this moment, Medicare is still far and away the very largest “network” of healthcare providers in the country.
+According to the Centers for Medicare and Medicaid Services, around 97% of doctors accept Medicare.
+For the moment, beneficiaries can feel secure that there are plenty of providers in Medicare’s network.

-We are also quite used to networks by the time we retire.
-Most of our lives we are usually insured by an insurance carrier via our employment and usually these plans are PPO style plans, so as consumers we are already quite used to networks.
-Though these networks may seem large to us, we have to remember that Medicare is a national federal health insurance program, so the network is not limited to just one city or state or area.
+We are quite used to networks by the time we retire.
+Most of our lives we are usually insured by an insurance carrier via our employment.
+Usually these plans are PPO style plans.
+As consumers we are used to networks.
+These networks may seem large to us, but remember that Medicare is a national health insurance program.
+The network is not limited to just one city or state or area.
 There are hundreds of thousands of providers across the U.S. Over 800,000 of them.

-In fact, the Kaiser Family Foundation reported that recent surveys found less than three percent of seniors reported any problems with finding a physician accepting their insurance.
+The Kaiser Family Foundation reported that recent surveys found less than three percent of seniors reported any problems with finding a physician.
 My agents have found this to be largely true.
-When assisting a client, we routinely help them check with their physicians about which types of insurance related to Medicare is being accepted.
+When assisting a client, we routinely help them check with their physicians.
+We learn which types of insurance related to Medicare is being accepted.
 Almost always, the provider accepts Original Medicare or participates in a Medicare Advantage plan network, or both.
 It is very rare for us to be told that the doctor doesn’t accept any form of Medicare.

-That being said, we have been able to identify some specific areas where there are limitations and restrictions which make access a bit more difficult, so let’s take a look at what those are.
+That being said, we have been able to identify some specific areas where limitations make access a bit more difficult.
+Let’s take a look at what those are.

 It is not uncommon for people to relocate after they retire.
-Often this happens because people want to be nearer to their family members and especially grandchildren.
-Having family close by gives us some security as we age because we know we may not always be as mobile as we once were.
-Many people relocate for a better climate as well, or perhaps they hit the road in an RV to spend a few years seeing all the beautiful places in the country that they’ve never had a chance to visit.
+They may want to be nearer to their family members and grandchildren.
+Having family close by gives us security as we age.
+Others hit the road in an RV to spend a few years seeing America.

-Whatever the reason, moving is one of the things that can sometimes create a temporary access problem for people on Medicare.
-The beneficiary must find a new primary care physician and possibly specialists in certain common health conditions, such as a heart or lung specialist.
-Though most doctors do accept Medicare, there is no disputing the fact that there are record numbers of Baby Boomers aging into Medicare every day.
-Since Medicare pays a lower reimbursement rate to physicians than say, a group health insurance company that you were insured with through your former employer, it is common for doctors to limit the total number of patients they see who have Medicare as their primary insurance.
+Whatever the reason, moving is one of the things that can create a temporary access problem for people on Medicare.
+The beneficiary must find a new primary care physician.
+They might also need specialists for certain health conditions.
+Though most doctors do accept Medicare, there are record numbers of Baby Boomers aging into Medicare every day.

-If you have been treating with a doctor for many years, most of the time he will continue to treat you once you roll off of your former insurance and onto Medicare.
-However, since most physicians make that exception, this makes it more difficult for someone new to an area to find a doctor willing to take them on as a brand new patient.
-The doctor is trying to keep the overall percentage of Medicare patients in his practice to a certain amount in order to stay profitable and able to provide quality care.
+Most doctors will continue to treat current patients they roll off of former insurance and onto Medicare.
+Sometimes their practice just gets full.
+The doctor is trying to keep the overall percentage of Medicare patients in his practice to a certain amount.
+He must do this in order to stay profitable and provide quality care.

 Finding Doctors on Medicare Advantage Plans